 Politicians like Queen Dorothy Amolo have chosen to vulgarize politics by engaging in wanton bribing of the electorate.
 These should have no future in the Uganda of everyone’s dreams.
 The Queen and other politicians of like mind should be consigned to the doldrums of political history.
 Their names should be written only in the Book of Shame.

 SecretsKnown is aware that in Kamuli district, candidate Salaam Musumba was synonymous with giving out UGX 2,000 notes to the electorate under the guise of COVID-19 barring the physical distribution of soda.
 The secret known is that politicians like Queen Dorothy Amolo are always hoodwinked by campaign managers who are renowned money milking machines in most constituencies.

-it’s not surprising that Queen Dorothy Amolo like many other politicians was trapped by these money-making vultures, who are renowned for looting large portions of candidates’ campaign funds available.
+it’s not surprising that Queen Dorothy Amolo like many others politicians was trapped by this money-making vultures, who are renowned for looting large portions of candidates campaign funds available.

 Although Queen Dorothy Amolo fronted money over ideas during her campaigns, she only managed to become runner-up in the races with 14,883 votes as shown in the table below.

 Uganda People’s Congress

 Queen Dorothy Amolo

 The voters of Oyam who accepted the illicit tactics of the Queen and rewarded her with 14,883 votes to emerge runner-up, were complicit in killing Uganda’s democracy.
 Using cash donations to the electorate as a campaign strategy is one of the subtle ways of killing democracy.
 Democracy is a contest of ideas not money.